 Editorials aim to stimulate discussion and ideas around the development of evidence synthesis to promote good decision-making in clinical care and health policy.

-One to four editorials are published each month.
-The timing of publication may coincide with the publication of a linked Cochrane Review or with particular events, such as health awareness days or The Cochrane Collaboration's 20th anniversary.
+Editorials are published intermittently.
+The timing of publication may coincide with the publication of a linked Cochrane Review or with particular events, such as health awareness days or Cochrane's 20th anniversary.

 Editorials are usually about 800 words in length with about six to eight references, although longer or shorter editorials may be published at the discretion of the Editor in Chief, David Tovey (firstname.lastname@example.org).

-Editorials may be solicited or unsolicited, and authorship is not limited to contributors to The Cochrane Collaboration contributors or by those outside the organisation.
-The Editor in Chief or Cochrane Editorial Unit staff may commission editorials linked to Cochrane Reviews of interest or on topics likely to be of interest to a broad readership.
+Editorials may be solicited or unsolicited, and contributions are welcome from Cochrane contributors or those outside the organization.
+The Editor in Chief or Cochrane editorial staff may commission editorials linked to Cochrane Reviews of interest or on topics likely to be of interest to a broad readership.
 Proposals for editorials are welcome and should be submitted to the Editor in Chief for consideration.

 The Editor in Chief has editorial responsibility for editorials.
-They are managed, edited, and published by the Cochrane Editorial Unit.
-Editorials can be published at any time.
+They are commissioned, managed, and edited by Cochrane editorial staff.

 Feedback on editorials is welcome and may be published as a comment alongside the editorial.